tkjt/bear-utils/README.md

 - `ansible update AND #secops` -> all notes matching `ansible` or `update` and `#secops`
 - `AND ansible update OR #secops` -> all notes matching `ansible` and `update` or `#secops`

+The search is case-insensitive.

 # wiki-links.pl
 Collects any `[[wiki links]]` found in Markdown files within the defined directory and adds or updates a `## Backlinks` -section containing all links pointing to the file.

-Links are kept in order so we do not need to update any files unless there has been changes in links.
+Links are kept in order, so we do not need to update any files unless there has been changes in links.

 ### References
 - Works well with https://github.com/andymatuschak/Bear-Markdown-Export